Darwin Núñez: Early career

 He made his first-team debut in the Primera División on 22 November 2017, when he came on for Peñarol as a second-half substitute for Maxi Rodríguez in a 2–1 away loss against River Plate Montevideo.
 The following month, he had knee surgery for a second time.
 Núñez scored his first professional goal on 13 October 2018, with the opener in a 2–0 home win over Fénix.
 On 14 July 2019, he scored a hat-trick in a 4–0 victory against Boston River.

 On 29 August 2019, Spanish Segunda División club Almería announced the signing of Núñez on a five-year contract, for a rumoured club record fee of US$4.5 million plus $1.5 million in variables.
 He made his debut on 3 October as a half-time substitute in 4–2 league defeat against Sporting Gijón.
 On 27 October 2019, starting for the first time, Núñez scored first goal for his new club in a 3–2 home win against Extremadura with a penalty.
 He finished his only season at the Estadio de los Juegos Mediterráneos as the league's joint fourth top scorer with 16 goals, led by compatriot Cristhian Stuani.
 Núñez scored these 16 goals in twice as many appearances.

 Benfica

 On 4 September 2020, Núñez signed a five-year contract with Portuguese club Benfica, who paid a club record fee of €24 million for the player.
-This was also Almeria's and the Segunda División's biggest transfer, with the club also receiving 20% of a future transfer.
+This was also Almería's and the Segunda División's biggest transfer, with the club also receiving 20% of a future transfer.